apache/spark/docs/cloud-integration.md

 For example `sparkContext.textFile("s3a://landsat-pds/scene_list.gz")` will create an RDD of the file `scene_list.gz` stored in S3, using the s3a connector.

-To add the relevant libraries to an application's classpath, include the `spark-hadoop-cloud` module and its dependencies.
+To add the relevant libraries to an application's classpath, include the `hadoop-cloud` module and its dependencies.

 In Maven, add the following to the `pom.xml` file, assuming `spark.version`